luakri/grunt-bs-webpack-babel/Readme.md

 # Base Web Project Grunt

-Base Web Project using: Grunt, Browsersync, Webpack, Babel.
+Base Web Project using: Grunt, Browsersync, Webpack, Babel and Karma.

 Webpack builds Babel as a Express Middleware, Development server is a combination of Browsersync + Express + Webpack.
 Webpack Hot Middleware watches js files and reloads browser.